maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

 - See `targets/setup_smallstep/defaults/main.yml` for some variables you can use in your tests
 - You can run modules from this collection with `environment: {"STEPPATH": "{{ STEP_CA_PATH }}"}` if you don't want to specify ca_config/ca_url for every module call

+#### Updating test versions

+To update the smallstep cli/ca versions that are used to run the tests, the following files need to be modified:

+- `tests/integration/targets/setup_smallstep/vars/versions.yml`: Versions for module integration test
+- `tests/molecule/group_vars/all/versions.yml`: Versions for molecule tests

 ### Submitting your Changes

 The "Before-opening-a-PR-Checklist":